OpenSextant/Xponents/solr/README.md

 - OpenSextant Gazetteer merged data is a base layer for all geographic names ~ countries, cities, continents and other features.
  The main sources are US NGA and USGS to cover world wide geography
 - Secondary sources (Geonames.org, Natural Earth, Adhoc entries, Generated name variants)  are assembled from these Xponents scripts
+- A one-time collection of `wordstats` is needed to identify common terms that collide with location names.
 - With all data collected, each data set is loaded into SQLite with specific source identifiers
 - With the master SQLite gazetteer complete entries can be de-duplicated, marked and optimized
 - Finally, the master gazetter entries (non-duplicates) are funneled to the default Xponents Solr instance